arunkd13/arunkd13.github.io/content/blog/arappor-iyakkam.md

 One gripe was that I did not receive enough visibility of the overall progress of the project.
-There was only one full time employee who coordinated all the volunteers through Whatsapp.
+There was only one full time employee who coordinated all the volunteers through WhatsApp.
 He was clearly overburdened, and I could not expect him to worry about volunteer engagement.

 I am hoping to see more information on this campaign in the coming months and